 The Max Number of Supported Setups as Responder subfield corresponds to the maximum number of simultaneous measurement setups that the transmitting STA is capable of supporting as a sensing responder(#739).

-The Min Time Between Measurements subfield indicates the minimum time between two consecutive non-TB sensing measurement instances, in units of 100 µs, that the transmitting STA supports.
+The Min Time Between Measurements subfield indicates the minimum time between two consecutive non-TB sensing measurement instances, in units of 100 µs, that the STA supports.
 This field is reserved when sent in a Probe Request, Association Request or Measurement Setup Query frame.

-The Poll Required subfield is set to 1 to indicate that the transmitting STA requires to be polled for any TB measurement instance that it participates as a sensing responder; and is set to 0 otherwise.
+The Poll Required subfield is set to 1 by a non-AP STA to indicate that the STA requires to be polled for any TB measurement instance that it participates as a sensing responder; and is set to 0 otherwise.
+The field is reserved in a frame sent by an AP (#2276).

-The Threshold-based Reporting subfield is set to 1 to indicate that threshold-based reporting is supported by the transmitting STA; and it is set to 0 otherwise(#890).
+The Threshold-based Reporting subfield is set to 1 to indicate that the STA supports threshold-based reporting for any TB measurement instance that it participates (#2276); and it is set to 0 otherwise(#890).

 The subfield is set to 1 to indicate that subcarrier grouping of 16 is supported in the Sensing Measurement Report frame; and it is set to 0 otherwise.